 The North Cascades is the epitome of rugged mountainous wilderness.
 One of the highlights is the ability to experience such splendid nature in the solitude that is not afforded in other national parks in the same way.
 This solitude along with the ruggedness of these mountains attracts hikers, climbers, and mountaineers from around the world.

-North Cascades Trails
+North Cascades National Park Trails:

 North Cascades features over 400 miles (640 km) of hiking trails within the park boundaries.
 Parts of the cross country, Pacific Crest Trail and the Pacific Northwest Trail, trails pass through parts of the national park.